toshitorihara/ETL-project/README.md

 2021-08-09

 ## Objective
-* To create an `olypmic_db` database in pgAdmin 4 then create the following two tables within:
+* Created an `olypmic_db` database in pgAdmin 4 with following tables within:
   * An `events` table that contains the columns `noc`, `year`, `season`, `city` and `medal`.
   * A `gdp` table that contains the columns `id`, `country_code`, `year` and `value`.
 * In Jupyter Notebook perform all ETL.